johnantonn/covid-whisperer/README.md

 # Covid Whisperer
-A platform detects fake news and provides unbiased, personalised covid-19 updates based on sentiment text analysis
+A platform that detects fake news and provides unbiased, personalised covid-19 updates based on sentiment text analysis